Aliases for CLCN3 Gene

 GeneCards Summary for CLCN3 Gene

 CLCN3 (Chloride Voltage-Gated Channel 3) is a Protein Coding gene.
 Diseases associated with CLCN3 include Agenesis Of Corpus Callosum, Cardiac, Ocular, And Genital Syndrome and Immunodeficiency 13.
-Among its related pathways are Ion channel transport and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
-GO annotations related to this gene include protein homodimerization activity and ion channel activity.
-An important paralog of this gene is CLCN7.
+Among its related pathways are Ion channel transport and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ion channel activity.
+An important paralog of this gene is CLCN5.

 UniProtKB/Swiss-Prot Summary for CLCN3 Gene